dainst/idai-field/README.md

 Note that provision of config files (see [here](#configuration)) is a precodition for beeing able to run and e2e tes the application successfully .
 Also other configurations may work too, the .template suffixed files below src/main/config are the ones proven to work.

+**Note** that if the e2e tests do pass, provide the .template configuratons and test again.

 Asides from that, a prior build is necessary for the e2e tests to work.
 Make sure you build the source using one of the following two commands.